ymadoff/ryba/zookeeper/server/configure.coffee.md

       # The number of ticks that can pass between
       # sending a request and getting an acknowledgement
       zookeeper.config['syncLimit'] ?= '5'
-      # the directory where the snapshot is stored.
+      # The directory where the snapshot is stored.
+      # Recommandation is 1 dedicated SSD drive.
       zookeeper.config['dataDir'] ?= '/var/zookeeper/data/'
       # the port at which the clients will connect
       zookeeper.config['clientPort'] ?= "#{zookeeper.port}"